ashik-maybe/wallpapers/README.md

-# wallpapers
+# Wallpapers

-My personal collection of wallpapers.
+A personal collection of wallpapers I use across all my devices — Linux PCs, Windows, and mobile.

+Feel free to explore or use what you like.